-191 McPherson v.
+188 McPherson v.
 McPherson, 307 Ga.
 App.
 548, 551 (2011).

-Discretion is a secondary method, in addition to the spendthrift provision, of placing trust income and assets beyond a creditor's reach; the two devices are commonly used together.
+189 Discretion is a secondary method, in addition to the spendthrift provision, of placing trust income and assets beyond a creditor's reach; the two devices are commonly used together.
 See J. Eason, Trust Law in the 21st Century: Policy, Logic and Persuasion in the Evolving Realm of Trust Asset Protection, 27 Cardozo L. Rev. 2621, 2629-2630 (2006).
-"The key as to whether or not the trust assets will be held to contributed by the beneficiary, the Code provides that a transferee or creditor shall not compel a trustee to pay any amount payable only in the trustee's discretion regardless of whether the trustee is also a beneficiary.
-While this Code provision has not been tested in the Medicaid context, it suggests that a third party trust created for the beneficiary enjoys creditor protection even if the beneficiary is the person exercising discretion over distributions.
-194 be available is the discretion of the trustee."
+"The key as to whether or not the trust assets will be held to be available is the discretion of the trustee."
 T. Begley, Drafting Special Needs Trusts: What You Need to Know (2007), at 11 (available on the internet).
 With Medicaid Trusts other than special needs trusts, discretion is less important because, as discussed below, a self-settled Medicaid Trust is subject to the "any circumstance" rule.